isocroft/Radixx/README.md

 ## Features

+- Finite Undo/Redo (cos we have got to have trade-offs - Performance suffers if you have infinite undo/redo)
+- Use of Mixins for ReactJS (even though most people think mixins are dead and composition should be the only thins used)
+- Can replace the store callback (similar to **replaceReducer()** in _Redux_)
 - An extended Loose Coupling between Radixx Dispatcher and Controllers/Controller Views.
 - Configure the order in which the <q>dispacth</q> triggers the store callbacks.
 - A transparent way in separating mutation and asynchronousity in application state.